-Inpatient treatment is a specifically tailored program where drug or alcohol addicts receive necessary care to overcome addiction.
-Inpatient treatment differs from outpatient programs because inpatient treatment mandates that the individual reside at the hospital or treatment center for the duration of the program.
-The length of time required depends on the person, the severity of the addiction, physician decisions, and the treatment center.
+Inpatient treatment is a specifically tailored program where individuals in recovery receive the necessary care to overcome addiction.
+In an inpatient program, the individual resides at the hospital or treatment center for the duration of treatment.
+The length of time required depends on the person, the severity of the addiction, their physician’s decisions, and the treatment center.
 Understanding what comes after inpatient treatment can help you choose the right treatment program for your specific needs.

-The client must meet certain criteria in order to be admitted.
-For admittance to specific inpatient treatment programs, like treating alcohol addiction for example, certain factors must be present and, “according to DSM-III-R a positive diagnosis of alcohol dependence requires the presence of at least three of nine symptoms of a core dependence syndrome.”
+Clients should meet certain criteria in order to be admitted to an inpatient treatment program.
 In more severe cases of addiction, signs may have to show that the individual has a dangerous dependence and would benefit from immediate residential care.

 After inpatient treatment, clients have several options.
 It’s important for those in recovery to have the support and ongoing treatment as they return to their everyday lives.
 Individuals who choose to return to original living environments or live independently face increased chances of relapse.
 Returning to the environment where addiction originated or grew is not recommended.
-While inpatient treatment and medical detox addresses the physical challenges of overcoming a chemical dependency, it does not fully address the emotional challenges that await.
+While inpatient treatment and medical detox address the physical challenges of overcoming a chemical dependency, it does not fully address the emotional challenges that await.
 Some of the options for ongoing treatment could include:

-Sober living facilities may range in type, restrictions, price, location, and style, but they all provide a safe and stress free environment, free from drugs and alcohol.
+Sober living facilities may range in type, restrictions, price, location, and style, but they all provide a safe environment that is free from drugs and alcohol.
 Sober living residences may be suburban houses, condominiums, or city apartment complexes.
-They may exist in more remote, quiet areas, or may exist in the heart of bustling cities.
-Regardless of location, staff members work to ensure that the location and home is quiet, safe, and peaceful.
+They may exist in more remote, quiet areas or in the heart of bustling cities.
+Regardless of location, staff members work to ensure that the home is quiet, safe, and peaceful.

 In sober living homes, residents must abide by house rules.
 Therapy, group meetings, house chores, visitor restrictions, and curfew must all be adhered to.
-The most important requirement for sober living is that all residents must maintain their sobriety for the entirety of their time.
-If an individual relapses, they will be not be permitted to stay and will have to leave.
-While each sober living facility has their own specific set of rules and guidelines, certain homes may issue readmission at their discretion.
+The most important requirement for sober living is that all residents must maintain their sobriety while living there.
+While each sober living facility has its own specific set of rules and guidelines, certain homes may issue readmission at their discretion.

 Sober living residences exist to serve sobriety.
 So residents who struggle with consistent relapse may need help beyond what sober living services can offer.
 Staff may recommend additional treatment programs, hospitals, or addiction experts who can better address struggles with relapse.

-The road to recovery is ongoing and unpredictable.
-Sober living can help prepare for those unforeseen triggers and obstacles, which may get in the way of maintaining sobriety.
+The road to recovery is ongoing and can be unpredictable.
+Sober living can help prepare for unforeseen triggers and obstacles, which may get in the way of maintaining sobriety.

-Recovering substance addicts may choose to stay at a sober living residence for as little as a month, though many experts recommend that longer stays are more beneficial.
-For a nine month duration, recovering substance abusers will be able to build a healthy and structured routine, complete with therapy, peer support, and time away from harmful influences.
+Individuals in recovery may choose to stay at a sober living residence for as little as a month, though many experts recommend that longer stays are more beneficial.
+For a nine-month duration, recovering substance abusers will be able to build a healthy and structured routine, complete with therapy, peer support, and time away from harmful influences.

-Sober living, therapy, and twelve-step meetings all provide tools for the individual to work on tackling root causes of their addiction.
-These modalities encourage transparency and honesty, while getting rid of harmful coping mechanisms like avoidance.
-Sober living and therapy help individuals find alternative coping methods through trusted conversation and support, wellness activities (like yoga or physical fitness), or a creative pursuit.
+Sober living, addiction therapy programs, and 12-step meetings all provide tools for the individual to tackle the root causes of their addiction.
+These modalities encourage transparency and honesty while getting rid of harmful coping mechanisms like avoidance.
+Sober living and therapy help individuals find alternative coping methods through trusted conversation and support and wellness activities like yoga or physical fitness.

-Recovery is not a one size fits all journey.
+Recovery is not a one-size-fits-all journey.
 It takes various methods to determine how an individual will cope.
 Replacing addiction with other healthy coping mechanisms can be beneficial.
-Holistic modalities like yoga, meditation, or outdoor activities are all proven supplements for recovering addicts to use.